XiaokangLiuCUG/DeepMorph/README.md

  ```
 python path_to_env/u2net_test.py
 ```
-4. Generalized Procrustes analysis (GPA) was then conducted to align shells and remove the size effect, then we can calculate the disparity of different subsets, as demonstrated in PT_ammonoids_disparity.R
+4. Generalized Procrustes analysis (GPA) was conducted to align shells and remove the size effect, then we can calculate the disparity of different subsets, as demonstrated in PT_ammonoids_disparity.R

 ## Citation
 Liu X, Song H, Chu D, et al. Heterogeneous selectivity and morphological evolution of marine clades during the Permian–Triassic mass extinction[J].
 Nature Ecology & Evolution, 2024: 1-11.